 - It Would be Best if You Reglazed Loose Windowpanes

-You should check your antique wooden windows’ glazing.
-Before it gets below fifty degrees, reglaze any windows that have missing or loose pieces.
+You should check the glazing of your antique wooden windows.
+Before it gets below fifty degrees, reglaze any windows with missing or loose pieces.

 - On Drafty Doors, Use Physical Barriers